chrisgrieser/nvim-various-textobjs/README.md

 ---

-If you want to set keybindings yourself, you can define them as follows.
+If you want to set your own keybindings yourself, you can define do so by calling the respective function.
 - The function names correspond to the textobj-names from the [overview table](#list-of-text-objects).
-- For the text objects that differentiate between outer and inner, the parameters are required and all boolean (`true` always meaning "inner").
+- The text objects that differentiate between outer and inner require a boolean parameter, `true` always meaning "inner," and `false` meaning "outer."

 ```lua
 -- example: `?` for diagnostic textobj